 Boissemont Tower

-Boissemont Tower was built around 1238 when Godefroid de Wavre, Lord of Saint-Géry married Marguerite de Gentinnes.
-It was either next built by him or had already been built by the Gentinnes family.
-The Gentinnes were vassals of the Lord of Walhain who were owners of the fief of Boissemont.
+The Boissemont Tower was built around 1238 when Godefroid de Wavre, Lord of Saint-Géry, married Marguerite de Gentinnes.
+It was either built by him then or had already been built by the Gentinnes family.
+The Gentinnes were vassals of the Lord of Walhain and owners of the Boissemont fief.

-When, in 1370, Gilles de Walhain died, Boissemont Tower was acquired by the Order of Malta.
-In 1417 an Arnould de Saint-Géry was mentioned as owner of the tower, then called Bochamont.
-In 1495 a Jean de Saint-Géry was the last to hold the fief of Boissemont.
+When Gilles de Walhain died in 1370, the Boissemont Tower was acquired by the Order of Malta.
+In 1417, Arnould de Saint-Géry was documented as the owner of the tower, then called Bochamont.
+In 1495, Jean de Saint-Géry was the last to hold the Boissemont fief.

-At the beginning of the 16th century the tower was acquired by the Baron of Sombreffe, who granted it to the Knights of Pont-Rémy.
-They built a new residence against the tower, which is the one we see today.
-In 1670 there was no buyer for the tower and it fell to the village of Saint-Géry.
-From then on it lost its importance and became used as a farm.
+At the start of the 16th century, the tower was acquired by the Baron of Sombreffe, who granted it to the Knights of Pont-Rémy.
+They built a new residence next to the tower, which is the structure we see today.
+In 1670, with no buyers interested, the tower fell to the village of Saint-Géry.
+From then on, it lost its significance and was used as a farm.

-After the last Baron of Sombreffe died in 1822 ownership of the farm went to the farmers themselves.
+After the last Baron of Sombreffe died in 1822, ownership of the farm transferred to the farmers.

-At present Boissemont Tower is part of a private residence.
-It can not be visited.
-Too bad, I am curious about its interior.
+Today, the Boissemont Tower is part of a private residence and is not open to the public.
+It’s a pity because I am curious about its interior.

 Gallery